 “Great photography is about depth of feeling, not depth of field.” – Peter Adams

 It would be too easy to believe that if we buy an expensive camera, fit it with top of the range lenses and learn how to use it well, we’ll always take good photographs.
 Good camera equipment and good knowledge are obviously important, but they are not everything and in fact I recently viewed some excellent images captured with just an entry level camera and a kit lens!
 So, what is it that makes a good photograph?
 Or maybe a more accurate question would be, what makes a good photographer?

-In my last blog I wrote about the importance of having a vision for our photography.
+In a recent post I wrote about the importance of having a vision for our photography.
 Vision, or intent, is undoubtedly important to the success of our images but this is an aspect of our craft that remains largely in the mind of the photographer.
 We can have a brilliant vision of what we would like to do yet bring it no further than just a vision.
 To be of value to our photography work, our vision has to take expression in the images we make.
 Just how do we translate our vision into reality?
 I believe this is done through the passion we have for the images we shoot; it comes about when we really care about our subjects.

 My reading of this term is that photographs which are worth a second glance have something of the photographer in them, the photographer has invested some of his or her own passion and vision into the shot and has therefore imbued the work with ‘soul’.

 Hozier is a musical artist for whom I have great admiration.
 He speaks through his music with a very authentic voice and to me his music has ‘soul’.
 Soul is not something that is easy to define, but Hozier’s own words go some way to explaining what it is: